Skip to Content

 Honestly, nothing beats fresh apple chunks in a light, doughy cinnamon sugar ball, deep fried and glazed.

-Seriously, y’all, I can eat these right out of the skillet even without glaze How about you?
+Seriously, y'all, we can eat these right out of the skillet even without glaze!

-The gluten and dairy free apple fritters fry up beautifully.
-Look at the color.
+• The gluten and dairy free fritters fry up beautifully.
+Look at the golden brown color.

 For the Fritters: